Fletcher Jones (American entrepreneur): Westerly Stud Farms

 Fletcher Jones gave CSC employee Martin J. Wygod his first two horses as a birthday gift.
-Wygod and his wife Pam have remained major owners of racing Thoroughbreds ever since.
+Wygod and his wife Pam have remained owners of racing thoroughbreds ever since.

 The Westerly Stud property was sold in an estate dispersal sale in 1973.
 Since then, its 3912 acre has been subdivided into a number of small parcels, including a section that became the D. Wayne Lukas Westerly training center.
 The home, with its outbuildings and paddocks, is now part of approximately 200 acre and has changed hands several times.

 Art collection

 Fletcher Jones began purchasing art, particularly works by the French Impressionists.
 He owned paintings by Edgar Degas, Claude Monet, Pierre Bonnard, Camille Pissarro.
 As well, he acquired four Picassos, notably his 1901 self-portrait titled Yo, Picasso that was sold by Jones's estate and which, in 1989, would be purchased by the Greek shipping magnate, Stavros Niarchos for US$47.85 million.